ExpediaGroup/lodging-connectivity-java-sdk/docs/configuration.md

 # SDK Configuration

-The `ExpediaGroupClientConfiguration` object is used to configure the different clients provided by the SDK to interact with various endpoints and services.
+The `ClientConfiguration` object is used to configure the different clients provided by the SDK to interact with various endpoints and services.
 This section provides a detailed breakdown of how to configure these SDK clients and customize various settings.

 ## Basic Configuration